theblushingcrow/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Study Design

-The following sction details the steps taken in order to acheive the tidy data set fromt the raw data:
+The following section details the steps taken in order to achieve the tidy data set from the raw data:

 ### 0. Download and unzip the raw data.
 This step was added in order to assure the raw data is present (see: https://class.coursera.org/getdata-030/forum/thread?thread_id=238#post-966)